Coveted Companion Pass makes Southwest Rapid Rewards Plus a top travel card

 Alternative Southwest cards

-I’m strongly considering signing up for the Southwest® Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus (after spending $5,000 on purchases in the first three months) and 9,000 anniversary points each year.
-Both the Performance Business card and the Southwest Rapid Rewards® Priority Credit Card extend four upgraded boardings each year.
+I’m strongly considering signing up for the Southwest® Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus after spending $5,000 on purchases in the first three months.
+It also offers 9,000 anniversary points each year after you renew your card and pay the $199 annual fee.

 The bottom line

 If you prefer Southwest Airlines over the competition, the Southwest Rapid Rewards Plus card is the perfect tool to use to begin earning points and other perks with the airline.
 The annual fee is low, and the value offered is high (especially when you factor in the much-sought-after Companion Pass).
 If you want to save money on your future travels, this is a good card to consider.
 Soon, you could be booking flights for two while paying nothing but modest airline taxes and fees.